WAHS-Robotics-Club/sponsorship-info/_pages/frontpage.md

 title: Sponsorship Info
 ---

 Our sponsorship tiers are below.
-Please contact us at [westernalbemarlehsrobotics@gmail.com](mailto:westernalbemarlehsrobotics@gmail.com)
+Please contact us at [westernalbemarlehsrobotics@gmail.com](mailto:westernalbemarlehsrobotics@gmail.com).
+Our main website can be found at [wahsroboticsclub.org](https://www.wahsroboticsclub.org/).

 ## Gold - $750+
 Your company’s brand on all three team banners (which are displayed at competitions), robots, t-shirts (worn by all members), website, and a signed thank-you letter from our team at the end of the season
 ## Silver - $300+